What is cloud banking?

 Increased AI capabilities

-Leveraging the cloud has opened banking systems to the power of AI across multiple workloads.
+Using the cloud has opened banking systems to the power of AI across multiple workloads.
 One example is in the field of customer data and product development.
 When a bank stores customer data in the cloud, AI algorithms can constantly scan it for insights into customer behaviors that can then be used to design new products and features.
-Another example is in the customer relationship management (CRM) space where AI chatbots and virtual agents are already replacing call centers, better helping customers with a variety of tasks, including opening a new account, transferring money and applying for a credit card.
+Another example is in the customer relationship management (CRM) space where AI chatbots and virtual agents are already replacing call centers.
+These tools enhance customer support by assisting with various tasks, such as opening new accounts, transferring money and applying for a credit card.

 Faster delivery of new services